carlosalexei/aks-workshop/README.md

 # AKS Workshop

-Welcome to the AKS Workshop.
+### Welcome to the Azure Kubernetes Service Workshop.

-## Part 1 - Introduction to Containers, Docker, and Kubernetes with AKS
-In the first part of this workshop, you will learn the basics.
-How Docker works, how to package an application and deploy it using containers using Docker, why you might require an Orchestrator, and how to deploy your application on Kubernetes with Azure Kubernetes Services.
+In this workshop, you'll go through tasks to deploy a multicontainer application to Kubernetes on Azure Kubernetes Service (AKS).

+### Learning Objectives
+* Create an Azure Kubernetes Service cluster
+* Choose the best deployment options for your Pods
+* Expose Pods to internal and external network users
+* Configure the Azure Kubernetes Service ingress
+* Monitor the health of an Azure Kubernetes Service cluster
+* Scale your application in an Azure Kubernetes Service cluster
+* Create a continuous integration pipeline with GitHub Actions

 ### Agenda

 <table>
     <thead>
         <tr>
-            <td></tb>
             <td>Day 1</tb>
             <td>Day 2</tb>
             <td>Day 3</tb>